cjl8zf/langtool-ignore-fonts/README.md

 ## Summary

 Force [Langtool](https://github.com/languagetool-org/languagetool) to
 ignore certain fonts.
-For example don't highlight LaTeX in math-mode.
+For example, stop Langtool from highlighting LaTeX in math-mode.

 When running [Emacs-Langtool](https://github.com/mhayashi1120/Emacs-langtool) on a buffer containing a markup language Langtool will highlight many false